consbio/gis-metadata-parser/README.md

 3. XPATH's configured in the data map support references to element attributes: `'path/to/element/@attr'`
 4. Complex parser properties are defined by custom parser/updater functions instead of by XPATH
 5. Complex parser properties accept values of type `dict` containing simple properties, or a list of said `dict`'s
-6. Properties with leading underscores are parsed, but not validated or written out
+6. XPATH keys in the data map with leading underscores are parsed, but not validated or written out
-7. Properties that "shadow" other properties but with a leading underscore serve as backup values
+7. XPATH keys in the data map that "shadow" other properties but with a leading underscore serve as secondary values
+8. Secondary values are used in the absence of a primary value if primary location (element or attribute) is missing
-8. For backup properties, additional underscores indicate further backup options, i.e. `title`, `_title`, `__title`
+9. Additional underscores indicate further locations to check for missing values, i.e. `title`, `_title`, `__title`

-Some examples of existing backup properties are as follows:
+Some examples of existing secondary properties are as follows:
 ```python
 # In the ArcGIS parser for distribution contact phone: